venexia/PharmIV/README.md

 Walker VM, Davies NM, Windmeijer F, Burgess S, Martin RM.
 Power calculator for instrumental variable analysis in pharmacoepidemiology.
 Int J Epidemiol.
 2017 Oct 1;46(5):1627–32.

+The simulations and plots included in this paper were produced using Stata - the code for which is in the folder 'Stata_paper'.

 ## R package

 The folder 'R_package' contains the R package to calculate the power of an instrumental variable analysis study using a single binary instrument Z to analyse the causal effect of a binary exposure X on a continuous outcome Y.